Montparnasse derailment: Aftermath

 The locomotive driver was sentenced to two months in prison and fined 50 francs (the average daily wage in Paris at the time was around 6 francs) for approaching the station too fast.
 One of the guards was fined 25 francs as he had been preoccupied with paperwork and failed to apply the handbrake.
+These fines and sentences were later suspended.

 The railway company settled with the family of the deceased woman, and arranged for the education of her two young children, as well as proposing future employment for them.
+These offers were rescinded when it was revealed that she was not legally married to the man she was living with, but rather he was married to another woman, and there is no evidence of the company supporting the boys.

 The passenger carriages were undamaged and were easily removed.
 It took 48 hours before the legal process and investigation allowed the railway to start removing the locomotive and tender.
 An attempt was made to move the locomotive with 14 horses, but this failed.
 A 250 tonne winch, with 10 men, first lowered the locomotive to the ground and then lifted the tender back into the station.
 When the locomotive reached the railway workshops, it was found to have suffered little damage.